-13. Stock-Based Compensation
+12. Stock-Based Compensation

-In 2011, our board of directors adopted the Health Catalyst, Inc. 2011 Stock Incentive Plan (2011 Plan), which provided for the direct award, sale of shares and granting of RSUs and options for our common stock to our directors, team members, or consultants.
+In 2011, our board of directors adopted the Health Catalyst, Inc. 2011 Stock Incentive Plan (2011 Plan), which provided for the direct award, sale of shares, and granting of RSUs and options for our common stock to our directors, team members, or consultants.
 In connection with our IPO, our board of directors adopted the 2019 Stock Option and Incentive Plan (2019 Plan).
 The 2019 Plan provides flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our workforce, including the grant of incentive and nonstatutory stock options, restricted and unrestricted stock, RSUs, and stock appreciation rights to our directors, team members, or consultants.

-We have initially reserved 2,500,000 shares of our common stock plus approximately 256,607 shares of our common stock (the number of shares that were available for issuance under the 2011 Plan immediately prior to the IPO registration date) for the issuance of awards under the 2019 Plan.
+We have initially reserved 2,756,607 shares of our common stock (2,500,000 under the 2019 Plan and 256,607 shares under the 2011 Plan that were available immediately prior to the IPO registration date).
 The 2019 Plan provides that the number of shares reserved available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2020, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee.
+As of January 1, 2020, there were an additional 1,836,581 shares reserved for issuance under the 2019 Plan.

-As of September 30, 2019 and December 31, 2018, there were 11,272,878 and 8,772,878 shares authorized for grant, respectively, and 2,552,097 and 1,296,793 shares available for grant, respectively, under the 2019 Plan and 2011 Plan (collectively the 'Stock Incentive Plan').
+As of September 30, 2020 and December 31, 2019, there were 13,109,459 and 11,272,878 shares authorized for grant, respectively, and 2,597,856 and 2,309,370 shares available for grant, respectively, under the 2019 Plan and 2011 Plan (collectively the Stock Incentive Plan).

 All options were granted with an exercise price determined by the board of directors that was equal to the estimated fair value of our common stock at the date of grant, based on the information known on the date of grant.
-Options generally expire on the tenth anniversary of the applicable grant date.
+Subject to certain exceptions defined in the Stock Incentive Plan related to an employee's termination, options generally expire on the tenth anniversary of the applicable grant date.

 We have issued two types of employee stock-based awards, standard and two-tier.
 Our standard stock-based awards vest solely on a service-based condition.
 For these awards, we recognize stock-based compensation based on the grant date fair value of the awards and recognize that cost using the straight-line method over the requisite service period of the award.

 Two-tier employee stock-based awards contain both a service-based condition and performance condition, defined as the earlier of (i) an acquisition or change in control of the company or (ii) upon the occurrence of our initial public offering.
-A change in control event and effective registration event are not deemed probable until consummated; accordingly, no expense is recorded related to two-tier stock-based awards until the performance condition becomes probable of occurring.
-Awards which contain both service-based and performance conditions are recognized using the accelerated attribution method once the performance condition is probable of occurring.
+A change in control event and effective registration event are not deemed probable until consummated; accordingly, no expense was recorded related to two-tier stock-based awards until the performance condition became probable of occurring.
+Awards which contain both service-based and performance conditions were recognized using the accelerated attribution method once the performance condition was probable of occurring.
 The service-based condition is generally a service period of four years.
 Upon closing our IPO, we recorded cumulative share-based compensation expense using the accumulated attribution method for two-tier employee stock-based awards for which the service condition had been satisfied at that date.